Marciano Vink: Career with Ajax

-He swiftly rose through ranks of Ajax's youth Academy with a number of extremely talented players such as: Dennis Bergkamp, Frank de Boer, Ronald de Boer, Clarence Seedorf, Ronald Koeman and Marco van Basten.
+He swiftly rose through ranks of Ajax's youth Academy with a number of extremely talented players such as: Dennis Bergkamp, Frank de Boer, Ronald de Boer, Richard Witschge, Bryan Roy and Michel Kreek.
 Vink was deemed to be a huge prospect and was heralded to become the next Frank Rijkaard.
 His rise through the youth ranks and his debut at the age of 18 in 1988 were, however, no indication of how his career would ultimately unfold.
 He would play 108 matches in his five-year stint with Ajax until coach Louis van Gaal decided to dismantle the team that won the UEFA Cup in 1992 to make way for a younger generation of players such as Patrick Kluivert, Clarence Seedorf, Michael Reiziger and Edgar Davids.
-In 1993 Vink therefore opted for Italian side Genoa.
+In 1993, Vink therefore opted for Italian side Genoa.

 Career continued

 Vink's spell with Genoa turned out to be a disappointment.
 He played only 13 matches (2 goals), in a season which saw Genoa narrowly avoid relegation to Serie B. He quickly decided to move back to the Netherlands with top side PSV Eindhoven.
 Although PSV Eindhoven was progressively starting to challenge Ajax for the domination of the Eredivisie, Vink did not play the part his coaches might have had in mind for him as he was often sidelined through injury.
 In 1997 his injury plagued stay with PSV came to a grinding halt as Luís Figo made an uncompromising tackle in the Champions League match FC Barcelona - PSV.
 He spent the next two seasons rehabilitating, but to no avail.
 In 1999 his contract expired and he was not extended.
 He played only 48 matches in 5 seasons and was left with a damaged reputation.
 He decided to join 1st division outfit ADO Den Haag on amateur basis in order to revitalize his career, but only played 5 competition matches.
 After this, one could not help but think that the career of Marciano Vink was over.
 However, Vink showed his resilience by returning to professional football briefly, in order to show the critics that he had just been unlucky in his career and that he was indeed a quality player.
 He played for one more season with the Ajax satellite club Ajax Cape Town.
 The 1992 UEFA Cup winner turned out to be a more than welcome addition to the squad.
 In 2002, he permanently retired from professional football and became a player agent.